Ashwinee111/HomeLand_RealEstate/README.md

-# HomeLand
+# Homeland

 Home Land website is an online platform that enables users to rent houses and apartments for personal or business use.
-The website provides an intuitive user interface for searching, comparing and reserving properties.
+The website provides an intuitive user interface for searching, comparing, and reserving properties.

-🚀 This web application built using React JS, Tailwind CSS, Node JS, Express JS, and MongoDB.
+🚀 This web application is built using React JS, Tailwind CSS, Node JS, Express JS, and MongoDB.
 ## Features

-- **Sign Up:** Users can create a new account by providing required information.
+- **Sign Up:** Users can create a new account by providing the required information.
 - **Sign In:** Registered users can log in to their accounts securely.
 - **Forgot Password:** Option to reset password via email with OTP verification.
 - **Reset Password:** Users can change their passwords securely.